DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Theoretical Foundations

 for constants $C_1,C_2$ depending only on the Lipschitz and conditioning bounds.
+This form is aligned with SOC-based sampling analyses that quantify the impact of suboptimal control and time discretization on terminal transport error (e.g., Wasserstein bounds in Path Integral Sampler)~\cite{zhang2021path}.

-The dominant, step-size invariant term is entirely driven by the normal component $\Pi_\parallel u_{t_k}$, whereas tangential control cancels it and leaves only the $O(\Delta t_{\max}^2)$ discretization remainder.
-Thus, distribution-preserving control improves fidelity by removing the non-vanishing leading term in \cref{eq:w2_bound}.
-Using synchronous coupling of the controlled and nominal chains with shared noise, one can show that the one-step deviation obeys $\delta_{k-1}=\delta_k+(\mu_k^u-\mu_k^0)\Delta t_k+g_k u_k\Delta t_k$.
-Under Lipschitz continuity of $(f,s)$, this difference grows at most linearly in $|\delta_k|$, and the first-order term depends solely on the score-parallel component $\Pi_\parallel^{(s_k,G_k)}u_k$.
-Consequently, the tangential control cancels this $O(\Delta t)$ term, leaving only the discretization remainder $O(\Delta t_{\max}^2)$ in \cref{eq:w2_bound} (see supplementary materials~\cref{app:discrete-bound} for a detailed proof).
+The key implication of \cref{eq:w2_bound} is structural: the dominant, step-size invariant term is driven entirely by the score-parallel component $\Pi_\parallel^{(s_k,G_k)}u_k$, whereas tangential (score-orthogonal) control cancels it and leaves only the $O(\Delta t_{\max}^2)$ discretization remainder.
+Accordingly, distribution-preserving control can improve terminal fidelity by removing the non-vanishing leading term in \cref{eq:w2_bound}, although the bound itself is not intended to be numerically tight.